Fp4Mail/wahahockey/content/news/2025-10-18-goalie-clinic.md

 ---
-title: "Goalie Clinic Recap"
+title: New Season2025/2026 Schedule
 date: 2025-10-18
+image: /uploads/hockeyschedule25.jpg
 ---

-Huge thanks to our volunteer coaches and families for a great clinic.
-Photos are in the Media section.
+Excited to announce that the 2025/2026 Westborough Hockey schedule has been posted